Muhammad-MO/Project-1-About-Muhammad/README.md

 My site was deployed using Github's paltform via this link [ https://muhammad-mo.github.io/Project-1-About-Muhammad/]

-The one difference in the deployed version is that the cards under "My Favourite Website" did not appear in-line when the page was deployed
+1)  In the deployed version, the cards under "My Favourite Website" did not appear in-line when the page was deployed

+2) Sosial Media icons "Twitter" and "Facebook" did not appear in the deployed pages

 # Content